numericube/numericube.deploy/README.md

 # numericube.deploy

-Provide generic base class for deploying application with fabric.
+Provide generic base class for deploying application (based on salt or ansible) with fabric.

 ## Installation